eyalabraham/vga-rpi/README.md

 | 36    |   16   | CTS1      | ALT5 / 3 |  RTSB p.24 |
 | 11    |   17   | RTS1      | ALT5 / 3 |  CTSB p.23 |

-**RPi UART**
-On RPi Zero W the mini-UART is mapped to GPIO14..17.
-The mini-UART is not considered a reliable communication path because it is clocked by a variable CPU clock.
-Application may need to remap the PL011 UART to these GPIO lines.

 ## Software
 The RPi software works in conjunction with the PC/XT BIOS code (https://github.com/eyalabraham/new-xt-bios) The main component in the RPi software is the Frame Buffer.
 Two options to use the frame buffer, one from Linux and the other on bare-metal RPi with no OS.